strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 ### Setting up the environment

 Let's set up a cluster to work through an example demonstrating this feature.
-During the example we will see how we can safely remove the JBOD disks by moving the data from one disk to another, and we will be making use of the following resources:
-We use a Kafka resource and KafkaNodePool resources to create a KRaft cluster.
+During the example we will see how we can safely remove the JBOD disks by moving the data from one disk to another, and we will use Kafka and KafkaNodePool resources to create a KRaft cluster.
 Then, we create a KafkaRebalance resource in remove-disks mode, specifying the brokers and volume IDs for partition reassignment.
 After generating the optimization proposal, we approve it to move the data.